Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 To add HDL to the block design, first you must add the RTL source file to the Vivado project.
-A PL AXI Slave module called “axi_slave” will now be added to the IPI canvas.
+A PL AXI Slave module called “axi_slave” will now be added to the IP integrator  canvas.

 1. Add the RTL source “axi_slave.v” provided with the tutorial to the
     project: